Different Types of AI Agents That Power the Modern Systems

 • Thermostats are control systems that turn on or off based on the temperature.

-• Spam filters that block emails based on the matching keywords.
+• Spam filters that block emails based on matching keywords.

 Real-Time Statistics: